On the Estimation of Derivatives Using Plug-in Kernel Ridge Regression Estimators: Nearly minimax optimal rate for H older and Sobolev class functions

-\begin{remark} We can see that given the smoothness level of the regression function, the rate-optimal estimation of the derivatives shares the same choice of $\lambda$ between various derivative orders.
+{\bf Remark} We can see that given the smoothness level of the regression function, the rate-optimal estimation of the derivatives shares the same choice of $\lambda$ between various derivative orders.
 Thus, the plug-in KRR estimator is \textit{adaptive} to the order of the derivative to be estimated.
-This indicates that the proposed estimator enjoys the so-called \textit{plug-in property}~\citep{bickel2003nonparametric}, which was referred to the phenomenon that a rate-optimal nonparametric estimator also efficiently estimates some bounded linear functionals.
-Instead of bounded linear functionals, we establish the plug-in property for function derivatives. \end{remark}
+This indicates that the proposed estimator enjoys the so-called \textit{plug-in property}~\citep{bickel2003nonparametric}, a phenomenon in which a rate-optimal nonparametric estimator also efficiently estimates some bounded linear functionals.
+Instead of bounded linear functionals, we establish the plug-in property for function derivatives.